JonathanMEdwards/subtext10/doc/language.md

 }
 ```

-The extra result of a `try` block is a choice, and the extra result of a recursive `try` block is a recursive choice.
-So the extra result of `match-expr` is an AST.
+The export of a `try` block is a choice, and the export of a recursive `try` block is a recursive choice.
+So the export of `match-expr` is an AST.
 The clauses of the `try` block are labeled `literal?` and `plus?` like in the `expr` choice.
-Completing the correspondence, the matched number is returned as the extra result of the `literal?` clause, and the left and right ASTs are returned as named extra results of the `plus?` clause.
-So the extra result of `match-expr` matches the earlier definition of `expr`.
-In `eval-expr`, `ast: match-expr~` says the input of the program must be the extra result of `match-expr`.
+Completing the correspondence, the matched number is returned as the export of the `literal?` clause, and the left and right ASTs are exported with corresponding name from the `plus?` clause.
+So the export of `match-expr` matches the earlier definition of `expr`.
+In `eval-expr`, `ast: match-expr~` says the input of the program must be the export of `match-expr`.
 The rest of the code is identical to `eval-expr`.

 ### Repeats